 Worksheets are practice sheets for you to download and use to practice the lesson your are being taught.
 They can be found below each lesson deck.
 You can download them for your use.
 The worksheets need not be sent to us.
 You can complete the worksheets and verify the answers with the solved worksheets under the 'More Resources' tab.

 The course is valid for one year from the date of your joining the course.
 Within that period you are expected to complete studying the lessons and take the final exam also.
 If you fail to complete the course within the stipulated time, you can extend the course for a period of 6 months for a nominal fee.
-On completing the course you will be moved to a learning circle where you can enjoy lifelong access to the lessons and quizzes within one year.
+On completing the course you will be moved to a learning circle where you can enjoy lifelong access to the lessons and worksheets.

 You can take your final exam online from your home or wherever you take your courses.
 There is no need to come to the college.

 The exam is an online quiz similar to the lesson quizzes.
 There will be only MCQs in the exam.
 You need not write or type anything.
-Results will be emailed and your certificate can be downloaded from our website.
 As the exam will be in the same model as the lesson quizzes, practising the quizzes after studying the lessons will be effective exam preparation.
 Further instructions about the exam can be read from the coursepage on completing all the modules.